Return to Play

 - There will not be a coin toss to start games.
-The home team will start the first half on offense and the away team will start the second half on offense.
+The home team will get to choose if they want to start the game on offense or defense.

 - All athletes will be required to sign a COVID -19 waiver (parent signature) prior to the start of the season.
 This is a requirement in order to take part in the season.

 - Any athlete that is experiencing symptoms and/or has a temperature of over 100.3 or has come in contact with someone experiencing symptoms is not permitted to attend league events.
 Families should check the temperature of their child frequently during the season.

 - Athletes will be given their own personal flag which they should label with their name.
 This flag is theirs for the remainder of the season and they should clean it before and after events.
 It should never be shared with another player.